 Company managers should do extensive research regarding outpatient treatment services.
 Treatment should help addicted employees learn about the mental, physical and social aspects of addiction.
 This is key to facilitating recovery, recognizing situations that may trigger use and learning how to fight patterns of thought and behavior that reinforce the habit.

-For more information about how company owners can help their employees with addiction issues, please call Florida House Experience today.
+For more information about how company owners can help their employees with addiction issues, please call FHE Health today.